The newest innovation in ergonomic seating: GESTURE is designed to work all the ways you work.

 More now than ever, our business is conducted through smartphones, tablets, and laptops.
 The generational spread of the office is increasing too, with decades of professionals working together.
 With all this change happening around us, Steelcase set out to create a chair that reflects the way we work and live.
 Introducing the new GESTURE chair by Steelcase.

 An Official Steelcase Retailer

 We're an authorized Steelcase retailer.
 This means we're official.
-We sell new factory-direct Leap chairs complete with Steelcase's own 10-year warranty.
+We sell new factory-direct Leap chairs complete with Steelcase's own warranty.
 You can purchase confidently from Office Designs knowing you'll be receiving genuine Steelcase product.

 Our Leap chairs come with a 12-year Steelcase warranty.

 This warranty is a promise that Leap lives up to the highest standards in the industry.
 If for some reason the chair fails to live up to this standard, Steelcase will ship and repair it at no cost to you.

 To learn more read the Steelcase Global Warranty (PDF).

 Steelcase didn’t begin with a chair design.
 They looked at the unique movements and GESTURE of the body.
 Like the human body, GESTURE is designed as a system of synchronized interfaces.

 The GESTURE back and seat move as a synchronized system moving with each user to provide continuous and persistent support.
 The back cradles the user no matter the posture or device.